 In 2011 a US Congress budget committee recommended axing the JWST as part of a $2billion trimming of NASA’s budget.
-However US politicians decided to continue supporting the observatory and it remains a priority for NASA although the agency has admitted that other future missions face potential delays to fund it.
+However US politicians decided to continue supporting the observatory and work is far advanced on building it.

 The JWST's instruments

 Four advanced instruments will be carried in the James Webb's main payload to analyse light collected by the space telescope from distant planets, stars and galaxies.
 They make up the Integrated Science Instrument Module, or ISIM.